sbhbenjamin/tp/docs/UserGuide.md

 ### 5.4 GUI

-The graphical user interface (GUI) is a form of user interface that allows users to interact with electronic devices through graphical icons and audio indicator such as primary notation, instead of text-based user interfaces, typed command labels or text navigation. [source: Wikipedia](https://en.wikipedia.org/wiki/Graphical_user_interface)
+The graphical user interface (GUI) is a form of user interface that allows users to interact with electronic devices through graphical icons and audio indicator such as primary notation, instead of text-based user interfaces, typed command labels or text navigation. [(Source: Wikipedia)](https://en.wikipedia.org/wiki/Graphical_user_interface)

 Harmonia uses a simple GUI to help you interact with the application, while preserving the benefits of command line interface (CLI).